danog/MadelineProto/README.md

 ### Handling updates

 When an update is received, the update callback function (see settings) is called.
 By default, the get_updates_update_handler MadelineProto method is called.
 This method stores all incoming updates into an array (its size limit is specified by the updates\_array\_limit parameter in the settings) and can be fetched by running the `get_updates` method.
-This method accepts an array of options as the first parameter, and returns an array of updates.
+This method accepts an array of options as the first parameter, and returns an array of updates (an array containing the update id and an object of type [Update](https://daniil.it/MadelineProto/API_docs/types/Updates.html)).
 Example:

 ```
 $MadelineProto = new \danog\MadelineProto\API();